nicklashansen/dreamer4/README.md

 <img src="assets/tasks/walker-run.gif" width="14.28%"><img src="assets/tasks/finger-spin.gif" width="14.28%"><img src="assets/tasks/hopper-hop.gif" width="14.28%"><img src="assets/tasks/jumper-jump.gif" width="14.28%"><img src="assets/tasks/walker-run-backward.gif" width="14.28%"><img src="assets/tasks/pendulum-swingup.gif" width="14.28%"><img src="assets/tasks/reacher-hard.gif" width="14.28%"></br>

-We will be using mixed-quality trajectory data spanning **30 continuous control tasks** from [DMControl](https://arxiv.org/abs/1801.00690) and [MMBench](https://arxiv.org/abs/2511.19584).
-The dataset contains 240 trajectories per task for a total of 7,200 trajectories (3.6M frames), and is collected using expert [TD-MPC2](https://www.tdmpc2.com) agents that were released as part of our [Newt/MMBench](https://www.nicklashansen.com/NewtWM) project.
+Our dataset contains 7,200 mixed-quality trajectories (3.6M frames) spanning **30 continuous control tasks** from [DMControl](https://arxiv.org/abs/1801.00690) and [MMBench](https://arxiv.org/abs/2511.19584).
+To construct the dataset, we collect 240 trajectories per task using expert [TD-MPC2](https://www.tdmpc2.com) agents that were released as part of our [Newt/MMBench](https://www.nicklashansen.com/NewtWM) project.
+We use a default resolution of 128×128 for training but the dataset supports up to 224×224.
 Our dataset will soon be made publicly available on [HuggingFace](https://huggingface.co/nicklashansen).
-In the meantime, refer to the [Newt repository](https://github.com/nicklashansen/newt) for information on how you can generate your own data; our data generation procedure is very similar but not identical to that of Newt.
+In the meantime, refer to the [Newt repository](https://github.com/nicklashansen/newt) for information on how you can generate your own data; our data generation procedure is very similar but not identical to that of Newt (we add noise to actions to increase data diversity).

 In the following, we will walk you through training a **single** world model on **all 30 tasks**, as well as how to interact with it via a simple web interface.